Skip to content

 ChatGPT Search vs Google — Differences in Optimization

 The key difference: in Google, you fight for a click.
 In ChatGPT Search, you fight for a citation.
-Even if the user doesn't click your link, your brand and expertise are remembered.
+That demands a different definition of success — CTR stops meaning much once the user gets a complete answer and never has to click to remember your brand.
+Even if they don't click, your expertise is remembered.

 What Not to Do

-Don't try to manipulate ChatGPT Search.
-Techniques like keyword stuffing, hidden text, cloaking — all are useless and potentially harmful.
-AI is far better than traditional algorithms at recognizing manipulation.
+Don't try to manipulate ChatGPT Search — this is the most obvious advice in this article, and therefore the least interesting: techniques like keyword stuffing, hidden text, cloaking are all useless, because AI is far better than traditional algorithms at recognizing manipulation.

 How to Start ChatGPT Search Optimization